AdobeDocs/commerce-channels.en/help/channel-manager/onboard.md

 - **Experience using Composer and the [!DNL Commerce CLI]** –See [General CLI Installation](https://devdocs.magento.com/extensions/install/){target="_blank"} for information about using these tools to install and manage extensions on [!DNL Adobe Commerce] or [!DNL Magento Open Source] platforms.

-- [[!DNL Amazon Sales Channel] version 4.4.2 or later](https://experienceleague.adobe.com/docs/commerce-channels/amazon/release-notes.html)–If you have activated [!DNL Amazon Sales Channel] for your [!DNL Commerce] sites, verify that your [!DNL Commerce] platform has version 4.4.2 installed before you install [!DNL Channel Manager].
+- **[[!DNL Amazon Sales Channel] version 4.4.2 or later](https://experienceleague.adobe.com/docs/commerce-channels/amazon/release-notes.html)**–If you have activated [!DNL Amazon Sales Channel] for your [!DNL Commerce] sites, verify that your [!DNL Commerce] platform has version 4.4.2 or later installed before you install [!DNL Channel Manager].

 - **[!DNL Inventory Management] extension for Adobe Commerce and Magento Open Source**